Capital Gains Tax After Selling a House [market_city]

 Capital Gains Tax on Selling a House Raleigh

 Capital gains are the profits you make when selling an asset for more than you originally paid.
-For Raleigh homeowners, this means the difference between your home’s purchase price plus improvements and the eventual selling price.
+For Raleigh homeowners, this means the difference between your home’s purchase price, including improvements, and its eventual selling price.

 There are two main categories of capital gains: